 Metcash will take reasonable steps to make sure that the personal information we collect, use or disclose is accurate, complete and up to date.
-If your personal details change, such as your address or phone number, please contact our Privacy Officer by email or at the address detailed below.
+If your personal details change, such as your address or phone number, please contact the People Advice Centre at firstname.lastname@example.org.

-At your request, Metcash will provide you with a copy of any personal information which we hold about you, unless an exception under the Privacy Act applies.
-We may charge reasonable fees for retrieving this information, in which case we will inform you of the fee and obtain your agreement to that fee before providing the information.
+At your request, Metcash may in its discretion (unless required by law, in which case it will) provide you with a copy of any personal information which we hold about you.
+We may charge a fee for retrieving this information, in which case we will inform you of the fee and obtain your agreement to that fee before providing the information.

 We will promptly acknowledge and investigate any complaint about the way we manage personal information.